tsathoqqua/limadocs/docs/source/basic_lpc.rst

 explaining what you should have come to understand by that point in your studies.
 After those introductory paragraphs, the chapter then begins to discuss its subject matter in nauseating detail.
 At the end of the chapter is a briefly worded summary of what you should understand from that chapter if it has been successful.
-Following that may or may not be some sidenotes relevant to the subject at hand, but not necessary to its understanding.
+Following that may or may not be some side notes relevant to the subject at hand, but not necessary to its understanding.

-If at any time you get to a chapter intro, and you have read the preceeding chapters thoroughly and you do not understand what it says you should understand by that point, please contact us on the LIMA MUD.
+If at any time you get to a chapter intro, and you have read the preceding chapters thoroughly and you do not understand what it says you should understand by that point, please contact us on the LIMA MUD.

 Some basic terms this manual uses: